zsxacdvbbnm16/HelixRL/README.md

 <img src="1.png" width="400">                   <img src="2.png" width="400">

 RL unity flightmare simulation for quadrotor drone racing and control.
+This code the extension of the https://github.com/uzh-rpg/flightmare , we made several changes on the top of flighmare simulator codes.

 ## Setup